GyulyVGC/sniffnet/README.md

   The example theme above uses colors from [Catppuccin](https://github.com/catppuccin/catppuccin).

+  You can also check the [`resources/themes`](https://github.com/GyulyVGC/sniffnet/tree/main/resources/themes) folder, which contains sample TOML files with additional themes.

   To use a custom theme for your instance of Sniffnet, specify the path of your TOML file in the application's settings (at the bottom of the style tab).
 </details>